Prached-BR/Prached-BR/README.md

 - 👋 Hi, I’m @Prached-BR
-- 👀 I’m interested in ... certificade; curses and learning.
+- 👀 I’m interested in ... certificate; curses and learning.
 - 🌱 I’m currently learning ...
-CC50 Havard and Logística University Positivo.
+CC50 Harvard and Logística University Positivo.
 - 💞️ I’m looking to collaborate on ... to pratice my english.
 - 📫 How to reach me ...